 Sundar Iyer (PhD/MS Stanford Univ.
-'08/'00, B. Tech IIT Bombay '98) is currently co-founder and head of Candid Systems (a Cisco Alpha Company), and is a Distinguished Engineer in the CTO group in the Insieme Business Unit at Cisco Systems.
-Candid (integrated into Cisco in '18) pioneered the Cisco Network Assurance Engine, a closed loop SDN based software solution built with formal mathematicals models of Data Center networks.
+'08/'00, B. Tech IIT Bombay '98) is co-founder and head of Candid Systems (a Cisco Alpha Company).
+Candid (acquired by Cisco in Sep 2017) pioneered the Cisco Network Assurance Engine, a closed loop SDN based software solution built with formal mathematicals models of Data Center networks.
 Previously, he was co-founder and CEO of Memoir Systems.
 Memoir (acquired by Cisco Systems in '14) pioneered Algorithmic Memory, to enable 10X Memory Operations Per Second on embedded memory.
 In the fall of '03, Sundar co-founded Nemo Systems, where he was the CTO and Principal Architect.
 Nemo aka.
-"Network Memory" (acquired by Cisco Systems in '05), specialized in memory algorithms for high-performance networking, developed by Sundar during his Ph.D. at Stanford.
-From fall '05 to '08, he co-led the network memory group at Cisco Systems, where he helped architect and build multiple generations of high performance memory sub-systems for Cisco's Enterprise and Data Center Ethernet products.
+"Network Memory" (acquired by Cisco Systems in '05), specialized in caching algorithms for high-performance networking, developed by Sundar during his Ph.D. at Stanford.
+From fall '05 to '08, he co-led the Network Memory group at Cisco Systems, where he helped architect and build multiple generations of high performance memory sub-systems for Cisco's Enterprise and Data Center Ethernet products.

 In 1999, Sundar was a founding engineer and senior systems architect at SwitchOn Networks (acquired by PMC-Sierra in 2000), where he developed algorithms (some of which were conceptualized during his B.Tech thesis at IIT Bombay) for deep packet classification.